SplunkGlobalDevs/SplunkLogger/README.md

   * **Http** loggers available to send data via **Raw** or **Json** routes
   * **Socket** loggers available to send data via **TCP** or **UDP**
 * Send **Http** events as batch (Improve **Splunk** *HEC* performance sending data as batch)
+* **ILoggerFormatter** that enable you to handle and formart your logs before send it to Splunk

 ### NuGet Package Status